Revaz-Goguadze/pair-brackets/README.md

 # Pair Brackets

-An intermediate level task for practicing algorithms, collections and enumeration types.
+An intermediate level task for practicing algorithms, collections, tuples and enumeration types.

 Estimated time to complete the task - 1h.